 No property is directly held by the fund.
 The market value used for quoted investments is the bid market price ruling on the final day of the accounting period.
 Fund Managers value unquoted securities at the year-end in line with generally accepted guidelines to ascertain the fair value of the investment.
-In the case of pooled investments that are accumulation funds, change in market value also includes income which is reinvested in the fund, net of applicable tax.
+Change in Market value also includes income which is reinvested in the fund, net of applicable tax.
 Fixed interest securities are recorded at net market value based on their current yields.
 Fair value for limited partnerships is based on the net asset value ascertained from periodic valuations provided by those controlling the partnership.
 It is not the intention of the fund to dispose of unquoted investments before maturity.